 I decided to research what classroom apps all my teachers’ friends, followers and subscribers were using (yes, I finally did some actual school work during my summer holiday!).
 In this post, I review 35 of the most popular and innovative apps.
 They are not ranked in any order.
 I have chosen which ones I’ll be using this year, let me know in the comments which ones you decide to use.

-I have arranged the reviews into the following sections:
+I have arranged the educational apps for students reviews into the following sections:

 - Classroom Management.